 Examples of age discrimination in the workplace include:

-- Not getting hired because the employer wanted a younger-looking person or younger person to fulfill job duties
+- Not getting hired because the employer wanted a younger or younger-looking person

 - Being fired because the employer wanted to keep younger workers